cerner/fhir.cerner.com/content/authorization.md

 (if multiples are allowed) initiated the equest via examination of the "state" parameter.

+Additional registry settings may be required as browser vendors implement mitigations for so-called "[scheme flooding](https://fingerprint.com/blog/external-protocol-flooding/)" vulnerabilities.
+For Microsoft Edge (for example), the relevant registry settings are `AutoLaunchProtocolsComponentEnabled`, `AutoLaunchProtocolsFromOrigins`, and `DoNotSilentlyBlockProtocolsFromOrigins`.
+Refer to [Microsoft's documentation](https://docs.microsoft.com/en-us/deployedge/microsoft-edge-policies) for further details.

 ### Processing the Authorization Grant Response ###

 The authorization grant response comes in the form of a